 Chinese passengers started to don their masks as a precaution against the foul air, and we soon followed suit, just to be on the safe side.

-The taxi rank seemed to be controlled by some officials who enquired about our trip and then handed us what was to be one of many slips of paper, and pointed us in the direction of a lurid green taxi.
+The taxi rank seemed to be controlled by some officials who enquired about our trip and then handed us what was to be one of many slips of paper, and pointed us in the direction of a bright green taxi.

 I got in quickly to avoid the embarrassment of watching the taxi driver ram in the large cases into the boot, and was soon rewarded for my cowardice by having one of our smaller cases tossed on my lap for the journey ahead.